 Glass has a unique role to play in promoting Sustainability, reducing greenhouse gas emissions and mitigating the effects of climate change.
-The 'energy balance' between the manufacture of high-performance glazing products and their use means that the energy used and CO2 emitted in manufacture are quickly paid back through the lifetime of most of our products.
+The performance glazing products and their use means that the energy used and CO2 emitted in manufacture are quickly paid back through the lifetime of most of our products.